 Lead Principal Investigator: Dr. Joy Young, FACT Network

 The FACT Network uses acoustic telemetry and other technologies to better understand and conserve our region’s important fish and sea turtle species.
 Acoustic telemetry is an increasingly useful resource, however, few analytical tools exist to transform the data into usable outputs.
-A new data visualization tool based on FACT Network observations will illustrate changes in marine species diversity over time.
+A new data visualization tool, Data Visualization Tool (DaViT), based on FACT Network observations is illustrating changes in marine species diversity over time.

 Lead Principal Investigator: Dr. Natalie Nelson, North Carolina State University

 Individual states across the Southeast collect water quality data to monitor shellfish habitats, but a lack of standardization across datasets makes monitoring long-term environmental trends difficult.
-The project will synthesize bacteriological monitoring data from North Carolina, South Carolina, Georgia, and Florida in a single location online called ShellBase.
-Using standardized database and metadata structures, ShellBase will offer an accessible record of bacterial water quality data for the Southeast’s shellfish waters.
+The project synthesizes bacteriological monitoring data from the states in the region in a single location online called ShellBase.
+Using standardized database and metadata structures, ShellBase offers an accessible record of bacterial water quality data for the Southeast’s shellfish waters.